 “Where’s mama?” he whispered.

 As though answering his question, a loud bellow sounded from the forest farther down the tree line.
-A bear ran out, huffing and bellowing, heading toward the woman.
+A large bear ran out, huffing and bellowing, heading toward the woman.

 He didn’t have even a millisecond to think through a better plan.
 Animal dumped his pack and ran into the clearing, tearing at his shirt.
 When he’d ripped off the buttons down the front, he flapped the edges, trying to make himself look bigger.
 “Ha!
 Ha!” he yelled as loud as he could to draw the bear’s attention away from the woman.

-Mama Bear bounced on her front paws and spun toward him.
+Mama bear bounced on her front paws and spun toward him.